codeurjc-students/2022-PruebasRendimientoDocker/README.md

 ## Run artillery tests

-The `artillery` directory contains all the Artillery tests.
+One of the goals of this repository is to be able to observe the changes in the metrics when the application is subjected to different loads.
+To do this, we use [Artillery](https://artillery.io/), a load testing tool that allows us to simulate different loads on the application.

-There are two ways to run the tests:
+The `artillery` directory contains all the Artillery tests and other artifacts used by the tests.

-#### Using the Artillery CLI
+### Running the test with the Artillery CLI

 1. Ensure that you have Artillery installed (last tested with version  2.0.0-31)